Nurse (film)

-Nurse is a 1969 Indian Malayalam-language film, directed by Thikkurissy Sukumaran Nair and produced by P. Subramaniam.
+Nurse is a 1969 Indian Malayalam-language social drama film, directed by Thikkurissy Sukumaran Nair and produced by P. Subramaniam.
 The film stars Jayabharathi, Thikkurissy Sukumaran Nair, Muthukulam Raghavan Pillai and Bahadoor.
 The film had musical score by M. B. Sreenivasan.

+Plot

+The film explores the societal, familial, and personal struggles of the working-class female protagonist (a nurse, played by Jayabharathi) navigating her career and emotional relationships.